 If you’re looking to start an online handmade business, you need a good eCommerce platform.
-And while there are many options out there, each has its quirks, benefits, and fees that you need to consider.
+And while there are many options out there, each has its quirks, benefits, and transaction fees that you need to consider.

 Everything hip is happening at Etsy — arguably the world’s biggest host for small handmade business owners.
 Etsy is best compared to Shopify.
 However, Shopify and Etsy can surely complement each other.

 With Etsy being one of the most popular platforms for selling handcrafted goods, you don’t have to worry about it closing up shop anytime soon.
 And if your E-commerce website isn’t generating enough revenue, putting your products on Etsy could be a terrific method to boost sales, and this could be one of the advantages of Etsy.

 It also gives consumers a sense of security, meaning that they feel more safe shopping in your Etsy store.
-As buyers get to provide sellers a star rating or review, fellow consumers will know that they’re embarking on a legit transaction.
+As buyers get to provide sellers with a star rating or review, fellow consumers will know that they’re embarking on a legit transaction.

 Customers will find it easy to take a look at all of your products, many thanks to Etsy's comprehensive search feature.
-Marketing is not much of a problem with the Etsy platform, too.
-Since it is renowned worldwide, you don’t have to attract customers through social media — they will readily come to you.
+Marketing is not much of a problem with the Etsy marketplace platform too.
+Since it is renowned worldwide, you don’t have to attract customers to sell online through social media — they will readily come to you.

 Although Etsy can help you make good sales, it comes with some cons, too.

 Etsy payments are quite expensive, too, which is a drawback to sellers searching for a cheaper site.
 Every platform has costs that sellers must pay.

 Shopify and Etsy will have the same perks of how easier it is to set up.
 But unlike Etsy, you’re free to peddle almost anything through Shopify.
 So, while it’s a good host for small handmade goods, you can use it for selling commercial goods, too.

 With Shopify, you can accept most payment types, including credit cards, PayPal, and Apple Pay.

 Shopify stores don’t come with a review option, which may be a boon to most buyers.
-While Shopify has all the features you can look for in a marketplace, the cost can prove too much for sellers, just like Etsy.
+While Shopify has all the features you can look for in an online marketplace, the cost can prove too much for sellers, something like Etsy.

 So, if you want to look at some cheaper alternatives, you should consider its other offer: Shopify Lite.

 If you want to sell online, Shopify Lite is a cheaper service when put head-to-head vs. Shopify.
 As such, it comes with basic amenities — affordable alternatives for those looking to start selling.

 With Shopify Lite's buy buttons, you can transform your blog site or social media page into an instant store.